Noprop/noprop/README.md

 ### Hi there, I'm Greg! 👋

-- 💼 Software Developer @ The Dunham Group
+- 💼 Web Developer @ The Dunham Group
 - 💻 Typescript, React, Python
 - 📫 How to reach me:
   - Email: 12greg21@gmail.com